Miradils-Blog/website/content/posts/reinvent/ls/part3/index.md

 - For char and block files, instead of size, device numbers should be shown.
 We have that data in `struct stat` we just need separate if statement and formatting to fix that.
 - For soft links, their reference files should be shown.

-But for now, these are okay, because, we are sure that we collected all needed data about all files in directory.
+But for now, these are okay, because we are sure that we collected all needed data about all files in directory.
 In the upcoming posts we will handle all of these issues and have one-to-one same output.

 You can get codes from this [repository](https://github.com/Miradils-Blog/linux-ls).